Care

 Here's a quick set of instructions for using wood glue on wood bowls:

 1. Clean and dry all the surfaces, then apply some wood glue to the parts that need to reconnect.
 You can apply wood glue to one or both sides.
-In the case of a hairline crack, you may need to smear glue in with a finger.
+In the case of a hairline crack, you may need to smear glue into it with a finger.

 2. Clamp the pieces together firmly - wood clamps are great, especially with a small piece of cloth or plastic to act as a cushion between the clamp and the piece you are working on.
 Instead of clamps, rubber bands can work on round objects like bowls (avoid gluing the rubber bands to the wood - use a toothpick to create a small bridge).